TranslationalML/pacsifier/README.md

-This is a batch query/retrieve interface for the CareStream PACS at Lausanne University Hospital.
+PACSMAN is a batch query/retrieve interface for the CareStream PACS at Lausanne University Hospital.

+# Installation

+PACSMAN is a Python application running on Ubuntu Linux, relying on the DCMTK suite of tools.

+1. Install dcmtk `sudo apt-get install XXX CODE_HERE`
+2. Download and install miniconda: `wget ... http://XXX/XXX.sh`, then `chmod u+x XXX.sh; ./XXX.sh`
+3. XXX HOW TO OBTAIN THE CODE?
+GIT CLONE?
+XXX
+3. Create a new python 3.6 environment using the yml file provided `conda create XXX`
+4. Setup the configuration file (see below)
+5. Verify the installation works by running this test: `XXX_TEST_WITH_EXAMPLE_CSV_HERE`

+## Config file :

+The config file is a json file that should include keys
+- `server_ip` (the server IP)
+- `port` (the port)
+- `AET` (The current station's application entity title)
+- `server_AET` (The server's application entity title).

+The AET and corresponding IP of the workstation should be declared on Carestream, including the storeable attribute.

-# Query/Retrieve :
+# Running queries
 ## Command line :

  - Run the command : python pacsman.py --info info --save save --queryfile path_to_queryfile